Merging PDFs

 Available on Other Platforms

-DynamicPDF Core Suite is also available for Java and COM/ActiveX.
+DynamicPDF Core Suite is also available for the Java and COM/ActiveX platforms.
 Refer to the respective product pages for more details.

 - Java - DynamicPDF Merger for Java